-[in] hIface Interface module to work on. [in] iInfoCmd Information to be retrieved as defined in INTERFACE_INFO_CMD. [out] piType Data type of the pBuffer content as defined in the INTERFACE_INFO_CMD and INFO_DATATYPE. [in,out] pBuffer Pointer to a user allocated buffer to receive the requested information.
+[in,out] pBuffer Pointer to a user allocated buffer to receive the requested information.
 If this parameter is NULL, piSize will contain the minimal size of pBuffer in bytes.
-If the piType is a string the size includes the terminating 0. [in,out] piSize pBuffer equal NULL: out: minimal size of pBuffer in bytes to hold all information pBuffer unequal NULL: in: size of the provided pBuffer in bytes out: number of bytes filled by the function
+If the piType is a string the in: size of the provided pBuffer in bytes out: number of bytes filled by the function reference an open Interface module retrieved through a call to TLOpenInterface.

-Returns GC_ERR_SUCCESS Operation was successful; no error occurred.
-GC_ERR_NOT_INITIALIZED No preceding call to GCInitLib GC_ERR_INVALID_HANDLE The handle hlface is invalid (NULL) or does not reference an open Interface module retrieved through a call to TLOpenInterface .
-GC_ERR_NOT_IMPLEMENTED Specified iInfoCmd is not implemented.
-GC_ERR_INVALID_PARAMETER Parameters piSize and/or piType are invalid pointers (NULL or $\sim 0x0$) GC_ERR_BUFFER_TOO_SMALL pBuffer is not NULL and the value of piSize is too small to receive the expected amount of data.
-GC_ERR_NOT_AVAILABLE The request is implemented but the requested information is currently not available for any reason.
+GC ERR NOT INITIALIZED No preceding call to GCInitLib

+GC ERR INVALID HANDLE The handle hlface is invalid (NULL) or does not

+GC ERR INVALID PARAMETER Parameters piSize and/or piType are invalid pointers

+(NULL or $\sim 0x0$)

+GC ERR BUFFER TOO SMALL pBuffer is not NULL and the value of piSize is too

-Error cases not covered in the list above may return error codes according to chapter 6.1.5 Error Handling on page 54.
+Error cases not covered in the list above may return error codes according to chapter $\underline{6.1.5}$ Error Handling on page $\underline{56}$.